 - Average Point Score: 5.5

-- 5 grade in GCSE Additional Science or 5 grade in GCSE Chemistry.
+- Grade 5/5 in GCSE Combined Science or a Grade 5 in GCSE Chemistry

 - Mr Raynerd

 Chemistry at A Level is both wide ranging and in-depth.
 In lessons there is only time to cover the main concepts and ideas using examples that work well in both theory and practice.
 It is up to you to thoroughly learn the work you have been taught, then broaden your knowledge independently by reading round the subject and studying past papers to apply your knowledge to new and unfamiliar situations.

 There is a considerable amount of practical work but this is very different from practical work done in Key Stages 3 and 4.
 There is a lot of quantitative work and organic synthesis; this may include, for example, making dyes, synthesising aspirin, and isolating naturally occurring ﬂavourings.
 The skills developed in this area are assessed through practicals during the course.